braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/events.md

 In Braze, standard events are predefined actions that users can take within your app that Braze automatically tracks after you integrate the Braze SDK.
 Here are a few examples of standard events:

-- App Launch
+- App launch
 - [Purchase](#purchase-events)
-- Session Start
+- Session start
-- Session End
+- Session snd
-- Clicked Push Notification
+- Clicked push notification
-- Opened Email
+- Opened email

 As a marketer, you can use these standard events to understand user behavior and engagement with your app.
 For instance, you can see how often users are launching your app, or how many purchases are being made.
 This information can be invaluable when it comes to creating targeted marketing campaigns.